JuliaPsychometrics/PersonParameters.jl/docs/src/getting-started.md

 ```

 Next, responses need to be simulated.
-Assuming 20 test takers we simply randomly generate a response matrix where each test taker responds to each item.
+Assuming 20 test-takers we simply randomly generate a response matrix where each test-taker responds to each item.

 ```@example getting-started
 responses = rand(20, 10) .> 0.5